 How To Cook Beans and Save Money

 Well, I received comments that some people stockpile these beans and have no idea how to cook them.
 I had to remind myself that Mark and I grew up dirt poor.
 Although we didn’t know what the word poor really meant until years later.
 We both grew up on beans.
-I began to wonder, am I the only one in the neighborhood besides my friend Lyn A. that knows how to cook beans from scratch.
+I began to wonder, am I the only one in the neighborhood besides my friend Lyn A. who knows how to cook beans from scratch?
 This scares me, I mean it really concerns me.

 Do you remember me asking you how we all need to live in a like-minded neighborhood, this is one example.

-I went to a luncheon in the neighborhood last week, and of course, I just had to ask the question “does anyone at this table know how to cook beans, you know out of a bag, not a can?”
+I went to a luncheon in the neighborhood last week, and of course, I just had to ask the question: “Does anyone at this table know how to cook beans, you know out of a bag, not a can?”
 I think I caught the group off guard, most said they don’t eat beans.
 I thought to myself, WHAT???
 Am I the only one at the table that can cook and eat beans?
 It’s okay, I get it.
 I just don’t understand why they don’t know how to cook beans.
 I sure hope they know how to cook rice because I picture all of us eating a lot of beans and rice after a major disaster.
 Yes, we will have one, I promise.

 The reason I wanted a few cases of instant pinto beans is that they would use less fuel, use less water, and cook faster.